Image 1 of 6

 30 lbs.
 30” x 30” x 3”

 Green resin flows through the work like sap reborn, tracing channels where life once moved and now moves again.
-It suggests circulation and renewal—nutrients redirected through injury, vitality reasserted through repair.
+It suggests circulation and renewal — nutrients redirected through injury, vitality reasserted through repair.
 These luminous passages do not conceal loss; they acknowledge it, transforming absence into conduit.
-Embedded spheres glint across the surface like dormant seeds of creation —condensed moments where energy gathers before emergence.
-Polished and reflective, the spheres mirror their surroundings, binding environment and observer into the work and emphasizing life as a system of interdependence rather than isolation.
+Embedded spheres glint across the surface like dormant seeds of creation — condensed moments where energy gathers before emergence.
+Polished and reflective, the spheres mirror their surroundings, binding environment and observer into the work and emphasizing life as a system of interdependence rather than separation.